-Client and Trade receivables are held with predominantly un-rated entities.
+Client and Trade receivables are held with predominantly un-rated entities - see note 10.

 (c) Liquidity risk

 The Group's objective is to maintain a balance between continuity of funding and flexibility through the use of bank overdrafts, bank loans and hire purchase contracts.